3 Things Teens Wish Adults Knew about Diet Culture & Body Image

 My name is Elle Jones, I’m 18 and was one of the WithAll 2021 summer interns.
 Throughout the summer, I worked on a project focused on infusing youth voices into WithAll’s What to Say program.
 Research shows that what adults say matters, but WithAll wanted to hear from teens like me how it matters and what adults can do to better support us.
 I ended up interviewing five teenagers, each of whom had experienced some form of disordered eating.
 Throughout these interviews, I discovered that although every story is different, there are three basic things that we wish adults knew and practical ways to help us.

-1. What we see from the media isn’t reality and it affects us.
+1. What we see in the media isn’t reality and it affects us

 All of my interviewees mentioned that although there has been more diversity in the media recently, we still have a long way to go.
 While some of them have worked on unfollowing social media accounts that make them feel insufficient, others still find themselves in a state of comparison.